0ri0nexe/TIPE/README.md

 ## Method

-To do so we need to :

-- execute the program and extract all the instruction it goes through.
-This is done by executing the program step by step like we would do with a debugger and collecting the successive adresses the RIP register takes.
+To do so we need to execute the program and extract all the instruction it goes through.
+This is done by executing the program step by step and in a step :

-- Detect conditional jumps adresses.
-We need to find paterns in the assembly which are related to conditionnal jumps.
-It will be hard to be hexaustive, but the goal is to miss as few conditions as possible.
+-  Collect the successive adresses taken by the RIP register (instruction pointer register)

+- Disassemble the first instruction in memory at this adress

+We have a list of adresses and instruction, then we need to detect conditional jumps, to do so, we search for a "cmp" condition, followed by a jump instruction (je, jz, jg, ...)

 ## Dependencies